 Refugees will have to take integration courses, costing €10 a month, and to learn German.
 Otherwise they will be forced to leave the country and/or have their asylum revoked.

-Posted by Ian Greenhalgh on May 22, 2016, With 1636 Reads Filed under Europe, World.
+Posted by Ian Greenhalgh on May 22, 2016, With 1641 Reads Filed under Europe, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.